course-details-portlet

 This course aims at levelling out differences in student backgrounds by creating a supportive learning environment that addresses varying levels of preparedness among students.

-To this end, the course contains a number of introductory topics, for example:
+To this end, the course is organized into three modules, each containing submodules with a number of introductory topics.

 • Sensors, data processing, and actuators